AlexPandaBear/maxwell/README.md

 https://github.com/oneapi-src/oneTBB

 ## How to install
-First, make sure that the TBB library is installed next this folder.
+1. Make sure that the TBB library is installed next this folder.
 If the library is installed elsewhere, the path to the library in the src/CMakeLists.txt file will have to be changed.

-Then, go to the code directory and execute the following commands to create a build directory to compile the library, a data directory to store the raw simulation outputs, and a results directory to save the postprocessed results.
+2. Go to the code directory and execute the following commands to create a build directory to compile the library, a data directory to store the raw simulation outputs, and a results directory to save the postprocessed results.
 ```console
 user@linux:~/path/to/code$ mkdir build
 user@linux:~/path/to/code$ mkdir data
 user@linux:~/path/to/code$ mkdir results
 ```

-Execute the following commands to compile the C++ library and generate the reference documentation which will be available in the doc/html folder (file index.html).
+3. Execute the following commands to compile the C++ library and generate the reference documentation which will be available in the doc/html folder (file index.html).
 ```console
 user@linux:~/path/to/code$ cd build
 user@linux:~/path/to/code/build$ cmake ../src -DCMAKE_INSTALL_PREFIX=$PWD/install